 The Poster Project

-With generous support from the PGE Foundation, the Portland Art Museum has created a set of posters featuring works across the permanent collections.
-Posters are available free of charge to educators in Oregon and Washington.
+The Portland Art Museum is pleased to provide free, educational posters to educators in Oregon and Washington.
+Posters feature artwork from the Museum’s permanent collections and represent a wide range of cultures, time periods, and mediums.
 Hang them in classrooms, hallways, and libraries or take them out for specific activities and lessons.
-Our goal is to provide educators and students with artworks you can study and enjoy wherever you are.
+Our goal is to provide educators and students with artwork you can study and enjoy wherever you are.

 Spanish-language PDFs developed with the support and collaboration of AB Cultural Drivers, LLC.